NOTICE: Beginning Summer 2019, all courses will be offered exclusively on Canvas. Only Moodle archives will be available after Spring 2019.

 Even though a student paper may receive a high similarity rating in an Originality Report, it does not necessarily mean the paper is plagiarized.
 There are a number of perfectly legitimate reasons for a paper receiving a high similarity rating.
 For example, a research paper on the Bill of Rights which quotes extensively from the U. S. Constitution and is properly cited would nonetheless be flagged as being similar to content in the Turnitin databases.
 It is up to the faculty to review the Turnitin Originality Report to determine if the similar text is legitimate or reflects plagiarism.

 Create Turnitin assignments within Moodle.
 This approach leverages your Moodle login credentials and you do not need to request a separate Turnitin account id and password.
 Click here to download the Moodle Instruction Guide for Turnitin or contact Moodle Support for assistance.
+Creating Turnitin assignments in Canvas is also possible.

 We encourage all faculty to read "Recommendations for Faculty Using Turnitin.com at CSU Los Angeles" before using Turnitin in your course.